Project-Iris-CV/.github/profile/README.md

 ```

 ### Setup for backend
-The setup for backend includes setting up values for `.env` file and use of special arguments in `iris.py` main file.
-The `.env` has the following format:
+Setting up the backend involves configuring values for the `.env` file and using special arguments in the iris.py main file.
+The `.env` file follows this format:
 ```
 IRIS_BACKEND_IP='0.0.0.0'
 IRIS_BACKEND_PORT=8080